ashfurrow/blog/README.md

 ## Server Setup

 The site is served from [Netlify](https://www.netlify.com).
 The feeds are served from the `feed.ashfurrow.com` subdomain (aliased to the main domain, except everything that's not a feed URL will 404).
+Currently, building the site exceeds Netlify's image constraints and has to be deployed locally.